 - Rinsed glass bottles and jars (labels can be left on containers)

 - Aluminum foil (cleaned and balled 2 inches or larger)

 - Aluminum foil baking pans, pie plates, tins, trays (clean)

 - Aluminum, tin and steel cans (soda cans, food cans, etc.)

-- Metal lids from glass jars
+- Metal lids or caps from glass jars

 - Glossy and matte paper

 - Phone books

 - Sticky notes